Working with Shadow DOM

 To access children assigned to slots in your shadow root, you can use the standard

-For example, you can create a getter to access assigned nodes for a particular slot:
+For example, you can create a getter to access assigned elements for a particular slot:

 You can also use the